 Youth also have the potential to represent the next frontier of social impact.
-Providing convenient, affordable and safe opportunities for youth to save has potential to generate much more value than the balance they have accumulated in an account.
+Providing convenient, affordable and safe opportunities for youth to save has potential to generate even more value for youth than the balance they have accumulated in an account.
 Youth can get a head start on learning how to navigate the formal financial system, and for those who are especially vulnerable to economic shocks, a withdrawal from their savings account can represent an alternative to other, potentially more risky ways of obtaining money in an emergency.
-When financial institutions incorporate financial education into their product design and marketing, or even offer separate financial education programs, they have the potential to have a direct influence on the money management-related attitudes and habits of youth.
+When financial institutions incorporate financial education into their product design and marketing, they have the potential to have a direct influence on the money management-related attitudes and habits of youth.